jackmiller2708/task-manager/README.md

   <img height="32" alt="Open in IDX" src="https://cdn.idx.dev/btn/open_dark_32.svg">
 </a>

 And follow the instructions and visual cues.
 That's it!!
-The project will even be automatically started once it's done installing all the dependencies.
+The dev server will even be automatically started once it's done installing all project's dependencies.

 ### Locally

-This project is powered by [Bun](https://bun.sh/docs), the latest version could be found [here](https://bun.sh/docs/installation), or run
+This project is powered by [Bun](https://bun.sh/docs), the latest version can be found [here](https://bun.sh/docs/installation), or run

 ```
 bun upgrade
 ```
 to upgrade to the latest stable version.
-After installing Bun, to set the project up, run this command in the project's root folder:
+After installing the latest version of Bun, to set the project up, run the below command in the project's root folder:

 ```
 bun install